 Proper planning and design can help you avoid overcrowding and extended waiting periods at your laundromat from the get-go.
 A trusted laundry distributor, like Martin-Ray Laundry Systems, can help you determine how many machines you’ll need at your facility.

-4. Lacking a strong online presence.
+4. Lacking strong online visibility.

-5. Not having reliable and updated commercial laundry equipment.
+5. Outdated or unreliable commercial laundry equipment.

 Technology changes fast, as does commercial laundry equipment.
 There’s no doubt old, outdated, and broken down equipment can cause a lot of headaches for you and your customers.
 You lose money and customers leave unhappy.
 That’s why we’ve talked a lot about the benefits of upgrading your commercial laundry equipment.
 Not only will you have fewer maintenance issues, increased energy-efficiency and lower utility costs, new commercial laundry equipment can also have a significant impact on the aesthetic appeal of your business and will improve the overall customer experience.